rvdbreemen/testTimerRollover/README.md

 There is an ongoing discussion on the internat about the problems due to the rollover of the millis() timer function.

+The timer-rollover problem is explained by `Edgar Bonet` on `StackExchange`.

+You can find the discussion [here](https://arduino.stackexchange.com/questions/12587/how-can-i-handle-the-millis-rollover).

 This program tackles the rollover problem by means of a `safeTimers.h` file originally created by **Erik** and modified by *Willem Aandewiel* and *Robert van den Breemen*.